 With executives focusing so much energy on operational details, existing customers are often overlooked.
 The mom, dad, business owner, student, not for profit group…all are people who chose to bank with a specific institution for very real and personal reasons.
 Was it the ease of the location or the branch manager or teller?
 Was it the interest rate or products and services being offered?
 Does it really matter?

-Of course, bank executives and managers spend significant amounts of time mapping out the account conversion process, including customer communication touches.
+Of course, bank executives and managers spend significant amounts of time mapping out the account conversion process, including new and existing customer communication touches.
 Unfortunately, these communication plans often are not customer need-focused, but instead are driven by the new system requirements and compliance regulations.
 Everyone at the bank is so concerned about converting accounts to work within the new system that not enough time and energy is put into the person who owns the account(s).
 In turn, the notion of NEW customers gets lost in the merger process.
-It is important to remember these customers have a choice and can leave whenever they want.
+It is important to remember these acquired customers have a choice and can leave whenever they want.
 And, the competition will remind them of that every chance they get.
 The game is on once the merger is announced.

 With so many competitive offers coming their way, it’s common for the newly acquired customers to start thinking about their options.
 “I’m becoming a part of this new bank that I didn’t choose.
 Why should I stay?”
 Think of your experience with a new job or maybe as a high school freshman.
 What would have made your experience easier and better?
 Many companies are now establishing expanded employee onboarding processes to welcome employees to a new position.
 High schools are assigning freshman coaches and developing extensive orientation programs for new students.
 So, what can you do to make your new customers feel welcome through a merger?
 Could notifying new customers of the nearest location and the contact info of the branch manager help?
 The idea of ‘onboarding’ new customers through an acquisition is an important first step and will be extremely beneficial.